MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/04/devtools.md

 <!--  Title: Learn more about DevTools with DevTools Tooltips  -->
 <!--  Subtitle: Informative overlays are now available in the default DevTools interface.  -->

 The DevTools Tooltips feature helps you learn about all the different tools and panes.
 Hover over each outlined region of DevTools to learn more about how to use the tool.
-To turn on Tooltips, do one of the following:
+To turn on Tooltips, do any of the following:

 *  Select **Customize and control DevTools** (`...`) > **Help** > **Toggle the DevTools Tooltips**.
 *  Press `Ctrl`+`Shift`+`H` (Windows/Linux) or `Cmd`+`Shift`+`H` (macOS).